-Lethbridge is home to an interesting and diverse urban forest.
-As a city in the heart of the prairies, most trees are not native to our area, but through education, care and dedicated management, we have an urban forest we are very proud of.
+As a city in the heart of the prairies, trees are not naturally occurring.
+Through continuous education, care and dedicated management, Lethbridge has an urban forest we are very proud of.

 What is the Urban Forest Management Plan?